maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 RetroBASIC supports the basic logical operators `NOT`, `AND` and `OR`, as well as the less-seen but useful `XOR`.

-RetroBASIC also supports two less well-known logical operators, `EQV` and `IMP`. `EQV`, for "equivalent", returns true if both of the parameters are the same, that is, both are true or both are false. `IMP`, for "implies", returns true only if the first parameter is true and the second false, otherwise it returns false.
+RetroBASIC also supports two less well-known logical operators, `EQV` and `IMP`. `EQV`, for "equivalent", returns true if both of the parameters are the same, that is, both are true or both are false.
+This contrasts with `AND`, which would return true only if both are true. `IMP`, for "implies", returns true only if the first parameter is true and the second false, otherwise it returns false.

 #### Notes: